35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 Boards -  <http://www.aylesburynow.london/web/uploads/files/news_254_0.pdf?nocache=4626>

 #### Why did NHG and Southwark fight the High Court case?
 Protect the validity of teh OPP - <https://moderngov.southwark.gov.uk/mgAi.aspx?ID=63880>

+#### Five reasons not to give Phase 2b planning permission

+On the face of it a proposal for 640 new homes, with relatively generous proportions of affordabe and social rented housing looks attractive.
+But the there are at least five reasons why planning permission should not be given;

+* NHG has only delivered 79 social rented homes in the ten years since they got the OPP; less than the number knocked down....
+* NHG is looking to make £31.04m profit on Phase 2b, while getting the land for nothing, barely increasing family housing and reducing the number of social rented homes
+* NHG is not providing any houses on the 'new' Aylesbury, despite their attested benefits for families and the promises made to residents
+* A planning approval for the Phase 2b standalone application throws the future of the remainder of a Aylesbury  regeneration into doubt.
+* Both the AAAP and OPP have been abandoned, so NHG no longer has any coherent plan for the remainder of the regeneration;

 [^1] Planning Statement Addendum 22/AP/2226, Oct 2024 - [](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300)find via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>